mertbugrabicak/conforma-playground/README.md

 Conforma SBOM Policy Validator
 ==================================

-This script is a specialized wrapper for **Conforma (Enterprise Contract)**.
-It automates the process of checking multiple Software Bill of Materials (SBOM) files against your organization's security and compliance policies.
+This script is a specialized report generator script for SBOM policies for **Conforma (Enterprise Contract)**.
+It automates the process of checking multiple Software Bill of Materials (SBOM) files against the organization's security and compliance policies.

 **What this script does**
 -------------------------